kannankvs/md2/Command-Reference.md

 This command shall stop all services before clearing the configuration and it then restarts those services.

 This command restarts various services running in the device and it takes some time to complete the command.
-NOTE: If the user had logged in using SSH, users may (TBD) get disconnected.
+NOTE: If the user had logged in using SSH, users may (TBD - AI: lets Xin for right person to confirm this, may be Joe) get disconnected.
 Users need to reconnect their SSH sessions.
 NOTE: Management interface IP address and default route (or specific route) may require reconfiguration in case if those parameters are not part of the minigraph.xml.

 When user specifies the optional argument "-y" or "--yes", this command forces the loading without prompting the user for confirmation.